ssddanbrown/spc/readme.md

 # Simple Page Checker

-**This project is currently unstable and subject to change**
+**This project is currently unstable and subject to change.
+It also ironically has no tests yet**

-This is a simple go application to check live HTTP content against simple text checks.
+This is a simple go application to check live HTTP and local file content against simple text checks.

 ### Usage